 - Talk about what your camper is excited about and what they can do if they start to miss home (write a letter, look at a picture, or talk to a counselor).

 - Reassure your camper that everyone at home will be well taken care of and excited to hear all about their time at camp

-TIP: If a camper or family is in a time of transition or uncertainty, being away from home can be particularly difficult.
-If there are any major transitions happening in the family, please let us know ahead of time so that we can give your camper the support they need.
+- If a camper or family is in a time of transition or uncertainty, being away from home can be particularly difficult.
+If there are any major transitions happening in the family,please let us know ahead of time so that we can give your camper the support they need.

-If a camper is experiencing extreme homesickness, it is best for them to try to engage with camp activities.
 Our counselors are experienced with coaching youth through these feelings, and are given training and support in this topic.
 There may be situations in which advice from a parent or guardian will help us in guiding a child through a challenge.
-In these situations either the Resident Camp Director or a staff member who has been working closely with the camper will get in touch using the contacts listed on the health history form.
+In these situations, either the Camp Director or a staff member who has been working closely with the camper will get in touch using the contacts listed on the health history form.